 If I’d been really good at getting things done, I would have shared this post BEFORE Thanksgiving because it’s such a great party dessert.
 But hey, now we’re looking forward to Christmas and there are are probably parties every weekend.

-I have to say that this Oreo Cake Roll is probably my favorite cake roll of all time.
-(Okay, that’s a lie.
-I can’t choose.
-I have too many to choose from.
-But it ranks up there with the strawberry one and the peanut butter one.)
+I have to say that this Oreo Cake Roll is probably my favorite cake roll recipe of all time.

 This is my favorite chocolate cake roll base, except I used Special Dark Cocoa to make it more like an Oreo.
 Hershey’s makes that flavor, but you can use any unsweetened cocoa powder you like.
 I get lots of comments about how sometimes the cake isn’t thick and moist and there are two reasons for that:

-- It’s not a traditional cake recipe.
+- This Oreo cake roll is not a traditional cake recipe.
 It’s not going to be super fluffy and extra moist like a normal chocolate cake.

 - You have to beat the eggs the amount of time it specifies in the recipe.
 Don’t skimp!!
 If you don’t beat enough air into the eggs you’ll get a flatter cake.